 Mindfulness is a form of meditation.
 Meditation is a term that broadly clusters together a wide range of practices under the one banner, which is convenient from a language perspective, but can lead to confusion when understanding particulars.

 Meditators might seek to cultivate an emotional state such as love or compassion, develop a specific mode of thinking or mental state, relax the body, deal with negative experiences and reduce stress, and/or achieve a form of spiritual enlightenment, growth, insight and awakening.
 Humming, chanting, sitting in silence, watching a flame, listening to music or someone’s voice are all options in the mix.

 In terms of technique, mindfulness is much more specific.
 (Meditation = broad / mindfulness = specific.)
 That’s the first major difference.
-The second major difference has to do with what might be called “name baggage.”
-Meditation is often associated with religious or spiritual groups.
+The second major difference is that meditation is often associated with religious or spiritual groups.
 Mindfulness is distinctly secular (at least, as it is known in the West).
-Practicing mindfulness today doesn't make you a Buddhist anymore than being kind to your neighbour makes you a Christian, or going to a gun range makes you a Republican, or preparing a salad makes you a vegetarian.
 Because it is specific and secular, mindfulness has naturally been of greater appeal to the business and scientific communities than many other types of meditation practices.

 Just by glancing at the graph below, you can already begin to get a sense of the interest in mindfulness coming from the scientific community, with the number of publications gaining momentum around the start of the century, then exploding in size around 2010.